khaleel-git/DevOPS/Linux/Learning Linux Basics Course & Labs/README.md

 file System in Linux
-when you create a parition it, does not writeable able, before using the partition we need to create a filesystem EXT2 & EXT3, 2TB file size and 4TB volume size.
+when you create a parition it, does not writeable able, before using the partition we need to create a filesystem EXT2 & EXT3, 2TB file size and 4TB volume size. in ext2 if systme powers fail, it can take some time to boot back in in ext3 it does not have drawback, qucker boot in terms of failure ext4, 6TB filezide, 1EXabyte ,